-The Biomedical Library provides library services for staff and students from the Faculties of Medicine and Biological and Behavioural Sciences, the Schools of Applied Bioscience, Health Services Management, Fibre Science and Technology, and the Department of Safety Science.
-It is closely associated with the libraries of the teaching hospitals of the University.
+The Biomedical Library provides library services for staff and students from the Faculties of Medicine and Biological and Behavioural Sciences, the Schools of Applied Bioscience, Health Services Management, Fibre Science and Technology, Food Science and Technology and the Department of Safety Science.
+It is closely associated with the teaching hospitals of the University.

-The Biomedical Library is located on Levels 2, 3 and 4 of the Mathews Building Annexe and is connected to the other Special Libraries via a link through the undergraduate collection.
+The Biomedical Library is located on Levels 2, 3 and 4 of the Mathews Building Annexe and is connected to the other Special Libraries via a link through Level 3 of the Library Building.

-Professional staff are available at the Reader Assistance Unit on Level 2 to provide reference services and to assist in the use of the catalogues.
-Instructional classes in the use of the online catalogue.
-Instructional classes in the use of the library and in specific subject material can be arranged through the Reader Assistance Unit.
+Biomedical Library staff are available at the Information Desk on Level 2 Mathews Building to provide reference services and to assist in the use of the catalogues.
+Instructional classes in the use of the library and specific subject material can be arranged through the Information Desk.

-Serials in the Biomedical Library are now shelved in alphabetical order by title and carry the prefix 'MB'.

-Details about Biomedical Library books, serials and audiovisual material can be found in the Library Catalogue, (OPAC).
+Serials in the Biomedical Library are shelved in alphabetical order by title and carry the prefix MB or MBQ.
+Details about Biomedical Library books, serials and audiovisual material can be found in the Library Catalogue.